Termit Massif

-The Termit Massif (Termit Mountains or simply the Termit) is a mountainous region in southeastern Niger.
-Just to the south of the dunes of Tenere desert and the Erg of Bilma, the northern areas of the Termit, called the Gossololom consists of black volcanic peaks which jut from surrounding sand seas.
-The southern Termit is a roughly east–west range of heavily eroded black sandstone.
-Its foothills on the south west are the Koutous hills.
+The Termit Massif (Termit Mountains or simply the Termit) is a mountainous region in south-eastern Niger.
+Just to the south of the dunes of Ténéré desert and the Erg of Bilma, the northern areas of the Termit, called the Gossololom, consist of black volcanic peaks rising from the surrounding seas of sand.
+The southern Termit is a roughly east–west ridge of heavily eroded black sandstone.
+Its foothills to the southwest are the Koutous hills.